ppy/osu-wiki/news/2023/2023-07-06-introducing-new-beatmap-pack-categories.md

 ---

-In addition to all of this, we would like to welcome [Shige-Tori[a]](https://osu.ppy.sh/users/4459449) as the new maintainer of the regular beatmap packs! (may he soon escape spreadsheet hell 🙏)
+In addition to all of this, we would like to welcome [Shige-Tori[a]](https://osu.ppy.sh/users/4459449) as the new maintainer of the regular beatmap packs!

 —chromb